How do you receive your salary? By a transfer to your bank account?

-In this article, which is the 5th of our Payment Megatrends series (here are #1, #2, #3 and #4), we will take a closer look at Financial Inclusion, at how smartphones have helped the unbanked to gain access to financial services and why offering financial services in those developing markets is a great opportunity for companies in the financial sector.
+In this article, which is the 5th of our Payment Megatrends series (here are #1, #2, #3, #4 and #6 – find the complete overview below), we will take a closer look at Financial Inclusion, at how smartphones have helped the unbanked to gain access to financial services and why offering financial services in those developing markets is a great opportunity for companies in the financial sector.

 Definition: What is Financial Inclusion?

 An estimated 2 billion working-age adults worldwide are financially excluded.

 This means they do not have access to financial services that are delivered through a regulated financial institution, i.e., a bank or central bank.
 However, the term is broadly used across areas like savings and deposit services, payment services, money transfer services, credit and loans as well as insurance.
 In this article we’ll focus particularly on account ownership and payments.